ahmad-04/baselineProject/README.md

 ## Configuration

 Create a `baseline.config.json` at the repo root (or pass with `--config`).
-The CLI will also look up from the scan path.
+All tools (CLI, ESLint rule, VS Code extension) look up from the current file/scan path and honor these settings.

 ```json
 {